Surgical Procedures: Orchiectomy

 - Scrotal support, such as a jockstrap.

 - Fever or chills.
-Your team will tell you at what temperature they should be contacted.
+Your team will tell you at what temperature you should call them.

 - Groin redness and/or swelling.